 Samba has some support for this (ncacn_http) but it may not be complete.
 Some changes will probably be required on the OC side too.

-Updated by James Sefton over 3 years ago
+Updated by James Sefton almost 4 years ago

 I know you are extremely busy doing what is something rather tremendous.